Magic Internet Money (MIM) Trading Up 0% Over Last Week

-Magic Internet Money (MIM) traded up 0% against the US dollar during the twenty-four hour period ending at 14:00 PM E.T. on October 4th.
-In the last seven days, Magic Internet Money has traded up 0% against the US dollar.
-One Magic Internet Money coin can currently be purchased for approximately $1.00 or 0.00001607 BTC on major cryptocurrency exchanges.
-Magic Internet Money has a total market capitalization of $103.63 million and $194,942.29 worth of Magic Internet Money was traded on exchanges in the last day.
+Magic Internet Money (MIM) traded 0.2% higher against the dollar during the 24-hour period ending at 21:00 PM ET on October 4th.
+Magic Internet Money has a market cap of $103.73 million and $175,659.63 worth of Magic Internet Money was traded on exchanges in the last day.
+During the last seven days, Magic Internet Money has traded 0% higher against the dollar.
+One Magic Internet Money coin can now be bought for $1.00 or 0.00001607 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.